klei1984/max/build.md

 ### General Notes

 The M.A.X.
-Port source code is only *compatible* with the 32 bit x86 architecture.
-64 bit builds cannot be created and in general x86_64 bit compilers cannot be used.
-Only Windows and Linux operating systems are targeted currently, but potentially an x86 architecture based macOS build would be possible to do if self modifying code is supported by the platform.
-It is assumed that the OS is built for a 64 bit platform.
+Port source code is compatible with the 32 bit x86 and 64 bit x86-64 architectures.
+Only Windows and Linux operating systems are targeted currently, but support for other platforms could potentially be added.

 The M.A.X.
 Port source code packages do not contain packages of required dependencies.
 The dependencies are downloaded once by the build system on demand.
 The dependencies can be downloaded manually as well and placed into the `/dependencies` folder in which case the build system will use the local versions of the dependencies instead of downloading them on demand.
 The version and download location of depenencies are controlled by `/cmake/versions.cmake`.